Spinal Cord Stimulation for Cancer Pain Treatment

 Before implanting a permanent device, you will undergo a trial period with a temporary SCS system.
 This trial will allow you and your pain management specialist to evaluate the effectiveness of the treatment for your specific type and level of pain.
 If the trial is successful and you experience significant relief, your specialist may recommend permanent implantation.

 Some factors that may make you a good candidate for SCS include the following:

-- Chronic pain that has not responded to other treatments, such as medications or physical therapy
+- /alternative-treatment-for-chronic-pain/Chronic pain that has not responded to other treatments, such as medications or physical therapy

 - Pain that interferes with your daily life and affects your overall well-being

 - No medical contraindications, such as untreated infections or bleeding disorders

 Your pain management specialist will thoroughly evaluate whether SCS is appropriate for your specific needs.
 It is vital to have open and honest conversations with your specialist about your pain, expectations, and concerns.